svikashk/docs/guide/add-properties.md

 layout: default
 nav_order: 2
 has_children: false
-parent: Working with Teams
+parent: Work with Teams
 title: Add Properties to Items
 description: Start collaborating on projects with your team in Zepel.
 Assign, set due dates, set statuses, and estimate your work items.
 permalink: guide/working-with-teams/add-properties/
 ---
-# Delegate work to team members and track progress
+# Delegate work and track progress
 {: .no_toc }

-After adding items into your List, you can start tracking them by adding properties.
+After adding items into your Feature, you can start tracking them by adding properties.
 {: .fs-6 .fw-300 }

 At the end of this help article, you would have learned how to assign, set due dates, update statuses, and estimate your items.